 - To bring students, alumni, administrators and faculty together across institutions, to share, collaborate, innovate, and learn

 NEW ENGLAND’S ACADEMIC IMPACT

-ALPINE engages the region’s academic resources — which include more than 220 colleges and universities in New England; 1.2 million students; 100,000 faculty; more than 130,000 acres of land; and a large alumni base with deep ties to the land — in advancing land conservation.
+ALPINE engages the region’s academic and natural resources—which include more than 220 colleges and universities in New England; 1.2 million students; 100,000 faculty; more than 130,000 acres of land; and a large alumni base with deep ties to the land—in advancing land conservation.
 Focusing and coordinating these remarkable resources will make a fundamental and enduring difference to the conservation future of New England.